University Special Students

 There are several classifications of University Special students, and the application process is different for some of them.
 Review the options below to find which best fits your needs.
 Follow the links to get more information, or to apply online.
 Please review the online application instructions and then complete all sections of the application.
 Once we receive your application, you will get a confirmation email from Adult Career and Special Student Services.
 See our application FAQ's.

 - Professional development or personal enrichment (UNDS)—Advance professionally or pursue a personal interest (for those who have already earned an undergraduate degree).
-Visiting graduate students (except international students) should use this classification.
-Apply using UW System application.
+Visiting graduate students should use this classification.
+Apply.

 - Visitor (undergraduate) from another college or university (UNVS)—Take classes to transfer back to your college or university.
 Must be in good standing with minimum GPA of 2.0 (transcript required) and plan to return to your college or university.
 One semester only.
-Apply using UW System application.
+Apply.

 - Capstone Certificate (UNCS)—For returning adult students who wish to acquire specialized training to meet current and future job requirements.
 Learn more.

 - International Student Option—UW-Madison welcomes undergraduate and graduate level international students from all countries and backgrounds to study on our campus in nondegree University Special student status.
 There are three classifications under which International students fall including, visiting international, formal exchange student, and ESL student.
 Learn more.

 - High school students (UNHS)—Qualified high school juniors or seniors may apply to take one course each term through the Traditional, Youth Options, or Course Options Programs.

 - Exploring future career or educational goals (UNOS)—Take courses for one term to help clarify academic needs and career goals.
 Contact Adult Career and Special Student Services by phone (608-263-6960) or email to discuss whether this classification is right for you.